 No, not in particular.
 For more helpful information on bidding, please see: https://www.facebook.com/business/m/one-sheeters/facebook-bid-strategy-guide

 There isn’t a set percentage, it’s dependent on a number of factors.
-20% is a good threshold to try and stay under, although it can vary by the advertiser, auction conditions, etc. It’s also dependent on CBO usage—audience overlap can be tolerated if CBO is turned on since Facebook can determine where to spend the budget (but overlapping ad sets need to be in the same campaign, separate campaigns with overlap will not be affected by CBO usage).
+20% is a good threshold to try and stay under, although it can vary by the advertiser, auction conditions, etc. It is also dependent on CBO usage.
+Audience overlap can be tolerated if CBO is turned on since Facebook can determine where to spend the budget.
+But overlapping ad sets need to be in the same campaign.
+Because separate campaigns with overlap will not be affected by CBO usage.
 You can use the Auction Overlap section in Delivery View to determine if poor performance or under-delivery is related to overlap: facebook.com/business/m/one-sheeters/deliveryview

 It depends on how the campaigns are set up.
 For example, if running one campaign with custom audiences ad set and one broad/interest group, exclude the custom group from the broader ad set.
-Lookalikes will be mutually exclusive from seed audiences, so no need to make exclusions on something like a campaign with a custom audience ad set and a lookalike ad set.
-If you are going very broad, you may want to consider adding exclusions like website visitors, etc. to exclude current customers.
-If using interest targeting, always enable targeting expansion to serve to additional audiences if Facebook finds it will be efficient.
+Lookalikes will be mutually exclusive from seed audiences.
+So there is no need to make exclusions on something like a campaign with a custom audience ad set and a lookalike ad set.
+If you are going very broad, you may want to consider adding exclusions like website visitors to exclude current customers.
+If you are using interest targeting, always enable targeting expansion to serve additional audiences if Facebook finds it will be efficient.